 As news of RealtyShares’ closing spreads, investors will take pause and reevaluate their alternative investment strategies and do more due diligence on respective real estate crowdfunding platforms like I am right now.
 Further, I expect real estate crowdfunding platforms to do work to improve their balance sheets, increase their supply of deals, tighten up their underwriting standards, improve their technology, and improve their messaging.
 All of these things are good for platform investors long term.

 I’m confident RealtyShares will do the right thing and see existing investments through to scheduled completion.
 They’ve got ongoing asset management revenue of $4M+, an asset management team, and a fund administrator in place.
 I have faith that the co-CEOs, Alexis de Belloy and Ed Forst will do the right thing.
+If not, trouble awaits for their careers.

 Please remember that real people who tried really hard to make something successful have lost their jobs.
 Some have families to support while all had hopes for a brighter future.